Akash52/awesome-Javascript-collection/README.md

 ## Content

-- We currently have 1 folder <b>Awesome-JavaScript-Example</b> for project.
+- currently we have 1 folder <b>Awesome-JavaScript-Example</b> for project.

 ### Where to upload the your project folder